Do Binaural Beats Really Work? Uncovering the Science & the Benefits

 1. Stress Reduction: Research has suggested that binaural beats in the theta range can help reduce anxiety and promote relaxation

-2. Enhanced Cognitive Function: Binaural beats in the beta range may improve cognitive functions like memory, attention, and problem-solving, potentially aiding in tasks that require focus and concentration
+2. Enhanced Cognitive Function: Binaural beats may improve cognitive functions like memory, attention, and problem-solving for better focus and concentration

 Are binaural beats safe to use?